Staff Reporters Jasper and Brooks Share Contrasting Opinions On Drake’s New Album

 Sure, there are a couple of songs I’ll have on my playlist.
 Drake will top the charts and sell tons of copies like he always does.
 But as an album, I’m likely never going to end up revisiting this.
 It falls short in so many ways.
 And once again, I find myself disappointed in Drake.

-Brooks is a sophomore at La Salle.
+Brooks is a junior at La Salle.
 He plays forward for the JV boys soccer team.
-When not at school, Brooks loves listening to music, watching sports,...
+When not at school, Brooks loves listening to music, watching sports, and...

 “Certified Lover Boy” Takes a Trip Into Drake’s Mind, Life, and Flaws